ably77/opendatahub-gitops/README.md

 ```
 ./scripts/runme.sh
 ```
 This script will bootstrap ArgoCD and deploy Open Data Hub as an ArgoCD Application.
-Doing so will allow more flexibility in your deployment when managing Day 2 lifecycle management activities such as adding new `kfdef` modules and upgrading the deployment as configuration in git.
+Doing so will introduce more automation in your deployment when managing Day 2 lifecycle management activities such as adding new `kfdef` modules, upgrading, and uninstalling the deployment using gitops.

 ## Navigating to Dashboards